Adjam93/threejs-model-viewer/README.md

 # WebGl-Three.js-.obj-Model-Viewer
-An application using the Three.js library to allow user to load .obj files and view them online with multiple viewing options.
+An application using the Three.js library to allow user to load model files and view them online with multiple viewing options.

+<b>Viewer Currently Supports .obj and .stl file formats</b>

 <b>Features:</b>
 - View sample models from dropdown list